jberger/PresentationNamespaces/docs/presentation.md

   - Faster
 * Use globals for truly global behavior
   - System resources
-  - Functional behavior in non-OO libraries
+  - Procedural behavior in non-OO libraries

 ---